nZEDb/nZEDb_Docs/source/ubuntu.rst

 Ubuntu
 ======

 ***This guide is designed for Ubuntu 16.04 LTS Server.
-Using it for other versions of Ubuntu, Debian, or other Linux distrobutions may or may not work.***
+Using it for other versions of Ubuntu, Debian, or other Linux distributions may or may not work.***

 This guide is assuming you're starting with a completely minimal Ubuntu installation.
 It can be accomplished via local terminal, or over ssh.
 It is also assuming you're not using the root account.
 If you're not starting with a fresh minimal install, you might run into problems.
 Google and the :ref:`help page <help>` might be able to offer guidance.